tiagolr/qdelay/README.md

 Pitch Post > Tape Wow/Flutter > Saturation Post > Diffusion Post > Output
 ```

-Saturation can be added Pre and Post simultaneously while diffusion and Pitch shift can be configured to be Pre|Post or Feedback|Post in the settings menu.
+* Diffusion and Pitch shift can be configured to be Pre|Post or Feedback|Post in the settings menu.
-Saturation can also run on the feedback loop for analog tape distortion, with caution, it adds energy each feedback pass and Trim volume or feedback may need to turn down.
+* Saturation can run on the feedback loop for analog tape distortion, with caution, it adds energy each feedback pass.
 * In **Tap** mode the first time controls the offset (tap), the second is the delay time.
 * **Feel** control offsets the whole delay line by max 1/16 note.
 * **Bias** control in Saturation tab shifts the saturation curve creating odd harmonics.